isomerpages/govtech-stp/_start-here/travelling-to-singapore.md

 ### a.
 Returning Singapore Citizens and Permanent Residents

 Singapore Citizens (SC) and Permanent Residents (PR) can return to Singapore from any overseas country without an entry approval.
-However, prevailing travel health measures will apply depending on their travel history before arrival in Singapore. <a href="/sc-pr/overview">Click here for information on requirements for the Returning SC/PR Lane.</a>
+However, prevailing travel health measures will apply depending on their travel history before arrival in Singapore. <a href="/sc-pr/overview" target="_blank">Click here for information on requirements for the Returning SC/PR Lane.</a>

-Fully vaccinated SC/PRs and any accompanying unvaccinated child(ren) below 12 years old returning to Singapore from the countries/regions listed below may return via the Vaccinated Travel Lane to enjoy quarantine-free measures on arrival. <a href="/vtl/requirements-and-process">Click here for more information on the Vaccinated Travel Lane</a>.
+Fully vaccinated SC/PRs and any accompanying unvaccinated child(ren) below 12 years old returning to Singapore from the countries/regions listed below may return via the Vaccinated Travel Lane to enjoy quarantine-free measures on arrival. <a href="/vtl/requirements-and-process" target="_blank">Click here for more information on the Vaccinated Travel Lane</a>.

 <ol style="list-style-type:disc;">
 	<li style="line-height:1.5;">Brunei Darussalam, Canada, Denmark,<sup>1</sup> Germany, France,<sup>2</sup> Italy, the Netherlands,<sup>3</sup> Spain, the United Kingdom,<sup>4</sup> and the United States<sup>5</sup></li>